drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-from training talkers, so ~2500 trials are available to train classifiers, employing various labelling and partitioning strategies; the remaining ~900 trials are then used to assess the information that can be recovered from the neural signals.
+from training talkers, so ~2500 trials are available to train classifiers, employing various labelling and partitioning strategies; the remaining ~900 trials are then used to assess the information that can be recovered from the neural signals. \add{Three approaches to classifying the neural data were used; for referential ease these are referred to as “experiments” 1-3, though all three analyses were performed on the same dataset.}

-In experiment 1, each trial is labelled with the consonant that was presented during that epoch, and a classifier was trained to discriminate between each pair of consonants (for 23 consonants, this yields 276 pairwise comparisions, with each comparison having ~220 trials of training data).
+In experiment 1, each trial is labelled with the consonant that was presented during that epoch, and a classifier was trained to discriminate between each pair of consonants (for 23 consonants, this yields \del{276}\add{253} pairwise comparisions, with each comparison having ~220 trials of training data).
 This initial experiment serves as a “sanity check” that sufficient information about the neural processing of consonant identity is picked up by EEG, and that the